reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

 Process finished with exit code 0
 ```

-As shown above, we get an output window at the bottom with `Hello World! ` statement that means our program is running correctly.
+As shown above, we get an output window at the bottom with `Hello World! ` statement, that means our program is running correctly.
 Now, let’s dive in and start learning the language.

 # Variables
 There are two types of variables in Koltin:
-*We can define a mutable variables, which their values are reassigned using the `var` keyword.
+* We can define a mutable variables, which their values are reassigned using the `var` keyword.
-*We can define a local read-only variables, which can have their values assigned only once using `val` keyword
+* We can define a local read-only variables, which can have their values assigned only once using `val` keyword

 ## *val* keyword
-Let’s have a look at `kotlin_feature_01.kt` file
+Let’s have a look at our `kotlin_feature_01.kt` file
 ```kotlin
 fun main() {
     val name: String = "Achraf Amellal"